omkarbhoite25/KTH-Neuro-Computing-Systems/README.md

 /opt/ros/{$ros_distro}/include/dynamixel_sdk
 ```

 ###### Also, make sure to check for the USB port and add the following in to the .cpp file.
 You can check to which port you are connected to using following command.
+(Look for #define DEVICE_NAME           "/dev/ttyACM0" and change  the port as per your port name, it maybe USB* or ACM*)
 ```
 $ ls /dev/tty*
 ```